-- It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so.
-The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race the driver concerned will receive a ten grid place penalty at the driver's next Event.
-However, if any car released in an unsafe condition is able to resume the race a penalty under Article 16.3(c) will also be imposed on the driver concerned. - 23.13 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
-At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.
+- 23.12 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so.
+The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race a penalty under Article 16.3(d) will be imposed on the driver concerned. - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.